About

 As an artist he often works collaboratively.
 He has created drive-in theaters from salvaged materials, floated down the Mississippi and Hudson rivers on massive sculptural rafts, and organized multi-day music festivals in the wilds of Pennsylvania.
 He is the co-creator of the large-scale installation Empire Drive-In, and a founding member of the art-raft collective The Miss Rockaway Armada and the band Dark Dark Dark.

 He is also an accomplished film editor.
 He was the lead editor and a human rights video advocacy trainer at WITNESS, edited the Academy Award nominated documentary short film In the Absence, directed by Seung-jun Yi, and Reid Davenport’s feature documentary I Didn’t See You There, which won Davenport the U.S. Documentary Directing Award at the 2022 Sundance Film Festival and the Truer than Fiction Independent Spirit Award.
-He frequently works as a consulting editor.
+He frequently works as a consulting editor, most recently on the films Sugarcane, Milisuthando, Richland, and Homegrown.